 Getting married in your own country can be confusing enough, let alone throwing an entirely new country, with different languages and laws, into the mix.
-So, to help you find your way through the masses of information online and in forums, we’ve put together the top Do’s and Don’ts when it comes to getting married in Bali.
+So, to help you find your way through the masses of information online and in forums, we’ve put together the top Do’s and Don’ts in our wedding guide when it comes to getting married in Bali.

 DO: Start planning your big wedding at least a year in advance